 Stuxnet was unknowingly passed around thousands of networks via USB flash drives by employees and the general public alike.
 Cyber security experts claimed the attack could have caused a nuclear disaster to surpass Chernobyl – all because nobody was ‘sheep-dipping’ their storage devices.

 Consider a farmer introducing a new sheep into his flock without dipping him first.
 He may be clean and free of infection, but what if he isn’t?
 What if the parasites spread through the whole flock faster than the farmer can react?
 Without a healthy flock, his business will suffer – but without his business, how will he pay for treatment?
 How can he stop the infected sheep re-infecting those who have already been treated?

 This entire scenario can be applied to your Industrial Control System.
 Your infrastructure is as important to you as the sheep to his farmer.
 Just one case of malicious code on a USB drive can infect your entire system, and anti-virus software can only do so much damage control.
 Just like the British farmer, your goal should be to stop the virus in its tracks before it even gets into your system – and just like the farmer, you should be sheep dipping any external storage devices before they even enter your building or production plant.

 Understandably, this may sound easier said than done.
 Prohibiting storage devices or monitoring their use can be impractical and difficult to manage, and your efforts can easily go unrewarded by those who manage to infiltrate and infect your network regardless of your policy.

-The Blue Coat ICS USB Scanner is an essential device for any business that holds security, reliability and customer satisfaction at the forefront of its operations.
+The Symantec ICS USB Scanner is an essential device for any business that holds security, reliability and customer satisfaction at the forefront of its operations.
 Offering Industrial Control Systems Protection (ICSP), this scanner solution enforces consistent security compliance to guard your site regardless of its size, complexity or environment, in instances where removable storage devices must be used.

 So, how does it work?